jbahemia/Caris-Tools/README.md

 ## `export_CUBE_CSAR_to_bag.bat`

 This batch when directed to a folder containing multiple Caris CSAR CUBE surfaces, will export the files as BAG.
 The BAG will have Depth (Elevation) and Uncertainty bands.
+You can also specify a single .csar file.

 The name of the surface automatically goes into the comment fields, note the vertical datum comment is set to LAT